cubesat-project/CubeSat/README.md

-# Top level information for the Western CubeSat Project
+Check out the Wiki for Project Information